 7) Thou shalt cut down on salt.
 Everybody needs a certain amount of salt to live, but that amount is actually VERY small in comparison to what the average American normally consumes.
 Excess salt is not only unhealthy and leads to problems with blood pressure, it also causes your body to retain water.
 And you don’t want bloating and water retention to interfere with your amazing weight losses, do you?

 8) Thou shalt not drink alcohol.
 A glass of wine or a beer once or twice a week is allowable, but remember: alcohol is a LOT of calories in liquid form.
 And don’t tell yourself that drinking vodka is permissible because it doesn’t have any carbs: any form of alcohol partially mimics the effects of estrogen, one of which is to build up fat (women’s curves are there for a reason, folks).

 9) Thou shalt be nice to yourself.
 Don’t try to motivate yourself by calling yourself names or beating yourself up.
 That can just lead to unhappiness that you might try to fix with food.
 If you fall off the wagon, don’t be mean to yourself; just promise to do better, and go back to eating healthy.

 10) Thou shalt practice moderation.
 If you’ve been living on Twinkies and Pepsi for years, you’re not going to make the transition to whole wheat bread and fresh vegetables overnight.
-That’s just setting yourself up for failure.
+That’s just setting you up for failure.
 GRADUALLY work your way into the diet – out of six small meals, eat one very healthy meal every day for a week.
 Then eat two very healthy meals a day, and work your way up.
 The ultimate goal is not just to lose weight, but to adopt a healthier lifestyle that will help you stay thin once you reach your goal.